 |This information is also available as a flyer that you can download, print, and distribute.
 Get it here >>|

-Parent-teacher conferences are held twice a year, once in the fall and once in the spring.
+Parent-teacher conferences are held four times a year, twice in the fall and twice in the spring.
 Ask your parent coordinator when the next conferences will be.

 At parent-teacher conferences you meet individually with your child’s teacher(s).
 Teachers share:

 - what your child is expected to learn and how she or he is meeting those expectations

 - what special help or services the school offers to support your child's learning